 Image

 Instead, the new policy gives commanding officers (COs) more discretion in evaluating sailors’ overall health, fitness, and performance.
-COs will now consider a range of factors, including sailor’s ability to perform their job duties without physical or medical limitations, their potential to contribute to Navy missions.
-And their likelihood of improving in meeting PFA standards within the next 12 months.
+COs will now consider a range of factors, including a sailor’s ability to perform their job duties without physical or medical limitations, their potential to contribute to Navy missions, and their likelihood of improving in meeting PFA standards within the next 12 months.

 Navy Eases Rules For Sailors Who Fail Two Consecutive Fitness Tests